lmu-cmsi371-spring2017/assignments/static-3d-scene.md

 - A 3D object class
   * Vertices must be relative to a local origin
-  * Support for composite shapes (i.e., allow shape objects to “contain” other shape objects)
   * Unit test suite
 - A polygon mesh class
   * Function(s) that “convert” a polygon mesh into the lower-level 3D object